 3. Remove the cap screws securing the magneto cover to the engine.
 4. Remove the cap screws securing the impeller cover to the magneto cover.
 Account for an O-ring and two dowel pins.

-5. Remove the E-clip and washer from the impeller shaft and remove impeller from case half.
+5. Remove the E-clip and washer from the impeller shaft and remove the impeller from the case half.